-- determining and setting the strategy relating to ESG matters and - developing, implementing and monitoring initiatives and policies based on that strategy
+- developing, implementing and monitoring initiatives and policies based on that strategy

 ICON is committed to delivering excellence and care to the communities in which we operate.
 This includes conducting our business in an environmentally sustainable manner as set out in our Global Code of Ethical Conduct.
 We achieve this by managing and improving our environmental performance across all business activities.
 Our employees, directors, officers, contractors, and temporary workers are expected to support our sustainability objectives.